-Ember is the semi-professional vocal ensemble within the Schola Cantorum on Hudson Choral Arts non-profit organization, founded in 1995 by Deborah Simpkin King, Ph.D.
-As Ember’s Artistic Director, Dr. King programs full-season explorations of life/social issues through the music of living composers, leveraging an eclectic stylistic mix designed to tangibly impact the lives of both performers and audience members.
+Ember is the semi-professional vocal ensemble within the Schola Cantorum on Hudson Choral Arts non-profit organization, founded in 1995 by Dr. King.
+As Ember’s Artistic Director, she programs full-season explorations of life/social issues through the music of living composers, leveraging an eclectic stylistic mix designed to tangibly impact the lives of both performers and audience members.

-Dr. King frequently serves as a guest conductor on musical projects.
+Dr. King frequently serves as a guest conductor for a broad variety of musical projects.
 She recently conducted with the Mostly Mozart Festival of Lincoln Center in its large summer choral production – a commissioned premiere by John Luther Adams (August 2018).
 In August of 2016, she was one of five conductors chosen to work with Simon Halsey in the live-at-Lincoln Center premiere of David Lang's, a public domain, scored for 1000 voices.

-Dr. King’s academic background and early publication activity* was undertaken with the expectation of a career focused exclusively on college/university/conservatory campuses.
-While she has consistently been active as an educator, she has built a professional tapestry that combines entrepreneurial performance, education, advocacy work, and ecclesiastical involvement, while always enjoying the occasional interim or guest faculty position (most recently as full-time Interim Director of Choral Activities at William Paterson University).
+Dr. King’s academic background and early publication activity was undertaken with the expectation of a career focused exclusively on college/university/conservatory campuses.
+While she has consistently been active as an educator, she has built a professional tapestry that combines entrepreneurial performance, education, advocacy work, and ecclesiastical involvement, while always enjoying the occasional interim or guest faculty position.

-Her academic interest is currently in developing a specialized program of choral composer residency in an academic/conservatory program of sufficient choral depth and a commitment to training specifically in choral writing, her leadership in this area through PROJECT : ENCORE as a significant value-add to a college of music or conservatory.
+Her academic interest currently is in developing a specialized program of choral composer residency in an academic/conservatory program of sufficient choral depth and a commitment to training specifically in choral writing.
+Her leadership in this area through PROJECT : ENCORE is a significant value-add to a college of music or conservatory.

 PRoject : Encore